ci-richard-mcelhinney/nhaystack/README.md

 `equip`,  and any `equip` can have `points` from more than one Device.

-This flexibility allows us to get away completely from the network-centric view of the world that one finds in an AX Station.
+This flexibility allows us to get away completely from the network-centric view of the world that one finds in an N4 Station.
 You can create representations of your data that reflect the real-world equipment on your site, rather than the layout of your controller network.